Open-DDR/test-purpose/systemc/doc/OpenDDR_DDR_SystemC_User_Guide.md

 ### Register Map

-The Whitney model provides a comprehensive register interface for configuration and monitoring:
+The OpenDDR model provides a comprehensive register interface for configuration and monitoring:

 #### Core Configuration Registers